We're Your Well Pump, Water Heater & Water Softener Professionals!

 Low Water Pressure in your Leipsig House?

 No Water?
-Might Need a New Well Pump … Or Something Else
+Might Require a New Well Pump … Or Something Else

 Maybe yes … or no.

 A well pump isn’t always the culprit of no water in the house.
 Periodically an underground electrical wire breaks – a very fixable issue.
-Checking power connections is always the initial step taken by Kelly James Service.
+Checking power connections is always the initial step undertaken by Kelly James Service.

 So will running water for hours on end, such as filling a pool or watering grass.
 These activities can lower the underground water table which, if it goes down too far, can cause the water-cooled pump to overheat.